huggingface/transformers/docs/source/en/chat_templating.md

 Here is an example conversation, containing tool calls:

-# TODO example goes here
+# TODO example goes here after we update all the templates

 ### Advanced: Understanding tool schemas